www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-07-08-Creating-The-First-Public-Release.hugo.md

 On the other hand, this creates uncertainty, which in turn makes this whole journey a lot more exciting.

-We'll see what will happen...
+We'll see, what will happen...